 If you already have an Oyster card from a past trip or friend/family who gave you theirs, you can skip the Travelcard add-on and just reload your Oyster card once you get to London.

 3. Double-Check Admission Prices when Traveling with Kids

-One last tip: while I didn’t break down the London Pass prices for children above, if you are traveling with children I recommend double-checking whether the London Pass will save you money for kids.
+One last tip: while I didn’t break down the London Pass prices for children above, if you are visiting London with kids I recommend double-checking whether the London Pass will save you money for kids.
 Almost all attractions offer reduce admission for children and this may end up being roughly the same or potentially less without the London Pass.

 Once you’ve picked the attractions you want to do, it’s worth doing the math for children’s admission (and adult’s too, though you’ll almost always save with a London Pass) to ensure you don’t end up paying extra for your kiddos.